WowSoLaggy/2048/README.md

 'D' - swipe right

 ## Used code
-[LaggyDx](https://github.com/WowSoLaggy/LaggyDx) is used as a DirectX framework
+[LaggyDx](https://github.com/WowSoLaggy/LaggyDx) is used as a DirectX framework.
-[LaggySdk](https://github.com/WowSoLaggy/LaggySdk) is used as an SDK framework
+[LaggySdk](https://github.com/WowSoLaggy/LaggySdk) is used as an SDK framework.